Ircama/osm-carto-tutorials/pages/80_git-workflow.md

   $ git checkout revised-feature
   ```

-  You might get this error: if you have unstaged changes: "Please, commit your changes or stash them before you can switch branches.".
+  You might get this error if you have unstaged changes: "Please, commit your changes or stash them before you can switch branches.".
   If you want remove all local changes from your working copy, simply stash them:

   ```